 Although a mood disorder, depression can have debilitating effects on cognition as well.
 Some areas where this effect can be seen profoundly include the following:

-Since stress triggers the release of cortisol and sets the stress response in motion, this can have a negative effect on neuron survival and the generation of new neurons .
-If anything, too much cortisol can really mess up neurogenesis.
+Since stress triggers the release of cortisol and sets the stress response in motion, this can hurt neuron survival and the generation of new neurons .
+If anything, too much cortisol can mess up neurogenesis.
 When neurogenesis doesn’t occur naturally, it can contribute to depression.

 Another area that gets affected by depression is motivation.
 Some research even shows depression to be a motivational deficit.
 Depressed individuals expect fewer rewarding results upon task completion and more punishing outcomes.

 The primary culprit in this scenario seems to be a dopamine deficiency.
-This neurotransmitter impacts motivation, so when there is an imbalance, there is lesser expectation of reward which drives motivation down.
+This neurotransmitter impacts motivation, so when there is an imbalance, there is a lesser expectation of reward, which drives motivation down.

 Depressed minds may also suffer from problems associated with learning and memory.
 The condition is believed to stymie short-term memory, in particular.
-It is seen to reduce the speed of information processing which reduces an individual’s potential to cipher and put it aside for later use.
+It is seen to reduce the speed of information processing, which diminishes an individual’s potential to cipher and put it aside for later use.
 The same also reduces the capacity to grasp new information.

-Sleep easily qualifies as an important aspect in the quality of life of a person.
+Sleep easily qualifies as an essential aspect of the quality of life of a person.
 But impaired sleep can bring about symptoms of depression.
-Treatment usually involves regulation of melatonin levels.
-However, using nootropics for depression along with a natural sleep aid may help optimize cognitive capacity while also wielding a good night’s sleep.
+Treatment usually involves the regulation of melatonin levels.
+However, using nootropics for depression, along with a natural sleep aid, may help optimize cognitive capacity while also wielding a good night’s sleep.

 Best Nootropics for Depression

 This is a minor amino acid used to synthesize dopamine by the body.
-L-Tyrosine supports adrenal gland function which produce epinephrine and dopamine.
+L-Tyrosine supports adrenal gland function, which produces epinephrine and dopamine.
 By elevating dopamine levels, the body reaps the benefits of boosting mental energy, enjoyment, motivation as well as appetite.
 Together these mechanisms can help an individual cope better with depressive episodes.

 This is one of the most effective nootropics known for treating depression.
 It is an herb traditionally used for cognitive enhancement and longevity.
 Bacopa monnieri belongs to a category of chemicals known as adaptogens.
 At a chemical level, it works by blocking stress messages before they can produce a stress response in the body.
 Adaptogens are most effective when taken before a stressful situation occurs.

-This is a nootropic that tends to work slowly.
-This can make it easy for people to increase their dosage thinking that it may not be working.
-Adding to the dosage is not recommended as it could lead to some side effects.
+Bacopa is a nootropic that tends to work slowly.
+This can make it easy for people to increase their dosage, thinking that it may not be working.
+Adding to the dosage is not recommended, as it could lead to some side effects.

 The concern with 5-HTP and similar nootropics that increase serotonin is that you should also include others that raise dopamine levels.
 This is because an imbalance of either one leads to decreased efficacy and depletion of the other neurotransmitter.
 As such, if you solely use 5-HTP with nothing to increase dopamine levels, you can end up having insufficient dopamine and vice versa.

 5-HTP works well for depression when taken in doses of between 50 mg and 3000 mg a day for 2 to 4 weeks.
-For daily use the recommended dose is between by 30 to 500 milligrams.
+For daily use, the recommended dose is between 30 to 500 milligrams.

-Considered one of the top natural nootropics for depression, gingko biloba can help with depression symptoms like memory disturbances, suppressed appetite, and improving sleeping patterns.
+Considered one of the top natural nootropics for depression, Ginkgo Biloba can help with depression symptoms like memory disturbances, suppressed appetite, and improving sleeping patterns.
 It’s also been used for treating conditions like dementia, schizophrenia, anxiety disorders, and concentration issues.

-Gingko biloba works by increasing blood circulation in the brain and body.
-Poor circulation in the brain can lead to issues like memory lapses, headaches, and difficulty concentrating which are often seen in depressed minds.
+Ginkgo Biloba works by increasing blood circulation in the brain and body.
+Poor circulation in the brain can lead to issues like memory lapses, headaches, and difficulty concentrating, which are often seen in depressed minds.

-As a general guideline, it is recommended that gingko biloba dosage should be between 120 and 600 milligrams a day.
+As a general guideline, it is recommended that the Ginkgo Biloba dosage should be between 120 and 600 milligrams a day.

-L-Theanine is a key ingredient of several nootropic stacks.
+L-Theanine is a crucial ingredient of several nootropic stacks.
 It is sourced from green tea and induces an impression of relaxed alertness by raising Alpha brain waves.
-It also supports serotonin, dopamine, and GABA production which assist with improving mood and wield a sense of controlled calm.
+It also supports serotonin, dopamine, and GABA production, which assist with improving mood and wield a sense of controlled calm.

-A 250 mg dose of L-Theanine is enough help a person relax and improve their mood.
+A 250 mg dose of L-Theanine is enough to help a person relax and improve their mood.

 By using mucuna pruriens supplements, it is possible to increase dopamine production naturally in the body.
 Since L-dopa can cross the blood-brain barrier, it can help the body create this feel-good positive hormone and assist with depressive symptoms.

-While producing L-dopa for dopamine production, mucuna pruriens also produces its own serotonin.
-Serotonin helps regulate mood, anxiety and happiness, with low levels being linked to depression.
+While producing L-dopa for dopamine production, mucuna pruriens also produces its serotonin.
+Serotonin helps regulate mood, anxiety, and happiness, with low levels being linked to depression.
 As such, L-dopa derived through mucuna can be very helpful for people with nerve anxiety issues and depression.

 Noopept is a synthetic nootropic used widely for its antidepressant potential and activity.
 It can stimulate both dopamine and serotonin receptors that can significantly affect mood, happiness, performance levels, and anxiety.

-One thing to keep in mind when using this nootropic is that noopept can spike blood pressure.
-It can also cause sleep disturbances depending on what time of the day you take it.
+One thing to keep in mind when using this nootropic is that it can spike blood pressure.
+It can also cause sleep disturbances, depending on what time of the day you take it.

-A normal dosage of noopept falls within the range of 10 and 20 milligrams taken 3 times a day.
-Because this supplement enhances blood flow and performance of the body, it’s advised that noopept should not be taken late in the evening as it may prevent you from falling asleep.
+A regular dosage of Noopept falls within the range of 10 and 20 milligrams taken 3 times a day.
+Because this supplement enhances blood flow and performance of the body, it’s advised that it should not be taken late in the evening as it may prevent you from falling asleep.

 Its potency comes from bioactive compounds known as kavalactones.
-Although it provides a calming effect to the mind after crossing the blood-brain barrier, kava has none of the sedative and mental impairing effects of benzodiazepines.
+Although it provides a calming effect on the mind after crossing the blood-brain barrier, kava has none of the sedative and impairing mental effects of benzodiazepines.

 St John’s wort is a medicinal plant that is well known to relieve mild to moderate depression while also reducing anxiety.
-The plant has a number of medicinally active compounds that can do a lot of good for the brain.
-But the most important are hypericin and hyperforin which are instrumental and give the plant it’s antidepressant properties.
+The plant has several medicinally active compounds that can do a lot of good for the brain.
+But the most important are hypericin and hyperforin, which are instrumental and give the plant it’s antidepressant properties.